-For all of you who banished the pixie cut and the trendy bob and any other shorter ’do from your vocabulary, we feel you.
-Rapunzel is your fairytale alter-ego and that will never change.
-You want her long, flowing locks (and, yes, maybe the knight in shining armor, too).
+For all of you who banished the pixie cut, the trendy bob, and any other shorter ’do from your vocabulary, we feel you.
+Rapunzel is your fairytale alter ego and that will never change.
+You want her long, flowing locks (and yes, maybe the knight in shining armor, too).
 However, you cannot just spin your shorter strands into long silky ones overnight.
 There is no magic potion to make your hair grow in the blink of an eye, unfortunately.
 But you can promote healthy growth with a few changes to your routine that will have you letting down your hair in the fastest way possible.

 While hair extensions are a quick-fix way to additional length, they aren’t permanent nor are they the best option for your scalp and hair health in the long run.

 Take your hair to new lengths with these tips from the pros.